spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/introduction-tutorials/tutorial-content-and-search-personalized-catalog-pages-spryker-commerce-os.md

 {% endinfo_block %}

-## Challenge Description
+## Challenge description

 The aim of this task is to build the first block of personalization for your shop.
 We are going to build a new CMS page and fill it with personalized products using the user's session ID.

 We will use the session ID just to show that products change when a new customer visits the page.

 {% info_block infoBox %}

 In a real case scenario, the session ID can be replaced and a score calculated from the customer's preferences and order history.

 {% endinfo_block %}

-### 1. Create the CMS Page
+### 1. Create the CMS page

 1. First, we will create the CMS page template.

 In `src/Pyz/Shared/Cms/Theme/default/templates`, add a new directory called _my-offers_.